Dan Tehan: Early career

 Tehan worked with the Department of Foreign Affairs and Trade from 1995 to 1998 and then was a member of the diplomatic service from 1999 to 2001.
 He was posted to Mexico City and was also involved with Central America and Cuba.
-In 2002 he was seconded to the office of Trade Minister Mark Vaile.
+In 2002 he was seconded to the office of Trade Minister Mark Vaile, where he was involved in negotiations on the Australia–United States Free Trade Agreement in 2004.

 When Vaile became deputy prime minister in 2005 Tehan remained with him as a senior adviser.
 He later served as chief of staff to Fran Bailey, the Minister for Small Business and Tourism.
-After the defeat of the Howard Government, he served as director of trade policy and international affairs with the Australian Chamber of Commerce and Industry (2007–2008) and deputy state director of the Liberal Party in Victoria (2008–2009).
+After the defeat of the Howard government, he served as director of trade policy and international affairs with the Australian Chamber of Commerce and Industry (2007–2008) and deputy state director of the Liberal Party in Victoria (2008–2009).

 Politics

+While still working in Mexico, Tehan sought preselection for the Liberal Party at the 2001 Australian federal election in the Division of Indi.
+Sophie Panopoulos was ultimately selected as the Liberal candidate.

 Tehan was elected to the House of Representatives at the 2010 federal election, succeeding David Hawker in the Division of Wannon.
 He was encouraged to run for Liberal preselection by Denis Napthine, a family friend, and beat nine other candidates in the ballot despite his lack of prior connections with the area.
 He and his family moved to Hamilton in order to live in the electorate.

 In February 2015, Tehan publicly supported Prime Minister Tony Abbott in the lead-up to a motion to spill the leadership of the Liberal Party.
 He reportedly also supported Abbott in the September 2015 leadership spill which saw him replaced by Malcolm Turnbull.

-Turnbull Government
+Turnbull government

 On 13 February 2016 it was announced that Tehan would be appointed the Minister for Veterans' Affairs, the Minister for Defence Materiel, and the Minister Assisting the Prime Minister for the Centenary of ANZAC following a rearrangement in the First Turnbull Ministry.

-With the reelection of the Turnbull Government after the 2016 election, Tehan kept his Veterans' Affairs and Centenary of ANZAC portfolios and moved from Defence Materiel to Defence Personnel in the Second Turnbull Ministry.
-Despite his earlier support of Tony Abbott, in June 2017 he publicly criticised him for his perceived lack of support for the Turnbull Government.
+With the reelection of the Turnbull government after the 2016 election, Tehan kept his Veterans' Affairs and Centenary of ANZAC portfolios and moved from Defence Materiel to Defence Personnel in the Second Turnbull Ministry.
+Despite his earlier support of Tony Abbott, in June 2017 he publicly criticised him for his perceived lack of support for the Turnbull government.
 In the fourth rearrangement of the same Turnbull ministry, on 20 December 2017 Tehan was promoted to the Minister for Social Services and served as a member of the Cabinet.